anwesanpal/DEDUCE/README.md

 2. For the rest of dependencies, please run `pip install -r requirements.txt`
 3. The pretrained models for scene recognition can be obtained [here](https://drive.google.com/open?id=1EVnOGJXBn4wo5V5eez4JsCxFs08fQUU_) and those for the yolov3 can be obtained [here](https://pjreddie.com/media/files/yolov3.weights).
 Put the scene models in a folder called "models", and place the yolo weights in the folder yolov3.

+## Data

+1. Places365: The official train/test splits can be found here.
+Please download and save it locally.
+2. SUNRGBD: The data can be found [here](http://rgbd.cs.princeton.edu/data/SUNRGBD.zip).
+Please download and save it locally.
+3. VPC: The 6 different home environments can be found [here](http://categorizingplaces.com/dataset.html).
+Please download and save it locally.

+Update the locations accordingly in the config file.

+## Training

+For the Places and SUN dataset, please structure the data as `/path_to_data/dataset/train/scene_type/*.jpg`.
+For VPC dataset, please structure as `/path_to_data/dataset/train/scene_type/*.jpg`

 ## Evaluation on image datasets

 1. Download the data for the